backdrop-contrib/footnotes/README.txt

 The Footnotes module can be used to create automatically numbered footnotes within a text.
 In the place, where you want to add a footnote, enclose the footnote text within an fn tag: [fn]like this[/fn].
+NOTE: This version of Footnotes includes "Better URL filter".
+See below for details.

 The filter will take the text within the tag and move it to a footnote at the bottom of the page.
 In it's place it will place a number which is also a link to the footnote.

-As of version 2.0 Footnotes supports both [fn]square brackets[/fn] and
-<fn>angle brackets</fn>.
-Square brackets support was added in particular
-to support WYSIWYG editors like FCKEditor and TinyMCE.
+As of version 2.0 Footnotes supports both [fn]square brackets[/fn] and <fn>angle brackets</fn>.
+Square brackets support was added in particular to support WYSIWYG editors like FCKEditor and TinyMCE.

 There is also another filter which does the same with a Textile markup style.
 Use it together with the Textile module.